Dawit I: Other events

 The Emperor Dawit was an enthusiastic Christian.
 He dealt with a revolt of the Beta Israel in Gonder, and encouraged missionary work in Gojjam.
+Early in his reign, he led a campaign against Upper Egypt after hearing stories that the native Orthodox Copts were being mistreated under Muslim rule.
+During this campaign, his troops were forced to retreat back to their kingdom after the Sultan of Egypt made peace with Dawit.
 According to E. A. Wallis Budge, during Dawit's reign, a piece of the True Cross arrived in Ethiopia.
 He also made endowments to the Ethiopian Church: three charters survive of grants he made of lands in Wolqayt, Serae, Adiyabo, Shire, Addi Arkay, northern Semien, the Gar'alta, Manbarta, and Karnesem which lies north of present-day Asmara.

 During Dawit's time atop the throne, two surviving examples of illustrated manuscripts were produced.
 One is a translation of the Miracles of Mary, which had been written in Arabic, done at the command of Emperor Dawit.
 This is the oldest surviving illustrated book commissioned by an Ethiopian Emperor.
 The other, described as "one of the most beautiful illustrated books of the period", is a copy of the gospels, which is now preserved at the monastery of Saint Gabriel on Kebran Island in southern Lake Tana.